 That’s especially true during summer months.

-The Three Main Towns of Martha’s Vineyard
+The Three Main Towns of Marthaโs Vineyard

-Like most of Cape Cod, Martha’s Vineyard is divided into towns and villages.
+Like most of Cape Cod, Marthaโs Vineyard is divided into towns and villages.

-You can think of these three Martha’s Vineyard towns as the working town, party town, and posh town, respectively.
+You can think of these three Marthaโs Vineyard towns as the working town, party town, and posh town, respectively.

 Here’s more on each:

-Most tourists and day trippers flock to Oaks Bluff.
+Most tourists and day trippers flock to Oak Bluffs.
 That’s because it has something for everyone, from beaches, parks, souvenir stores and plenty of ice cream parlors to pick from.
+The main drag is Circuit Avenue, where you’ll find loads of shopping options. - Edgartown is the posh, fancy, everything looks pristine town.
+Imagine how you picture Vineyard Vines, because it is home to the original.

 You’ll find the fancier clothing stores and a handful of restaurants in Edgartown.
 Yet, due to how small the streets are, it can feel impossible to drive through it during the summer season.
+Here, you can visit the town ferry dock and and take the chappy ferry to Chappaquiddick Island.
+But before you board, grab a lobster roll and a beer at award-winning Lucky Hank’s.

-Martha’s Vineyard is larger than most tourists think.
+Marthaโs Vineyard is larger than most tourists think.
 This ends up drastically affecting their plans.

 To be prepared, note that the island is 87 square miles, consisting of several large towns and counties.